Dead Creek flying

 The next day I went directly to the hayfield and launched the nine foot delta kite before noon.
 The south wind had calmed down and the delta barely lifted the Saturn V Rig with Canon EOS M, so I switched to the Fled kite.
 It was so hazy and dim that I set the ISO to 400 and the shutter speed to 1/640, but at the last moment changed them back to my standard ISO 200 and 1/800.
 That was probably a good decision and most of the photos were taken between f/4 and f/8.

 The panorama above is the same stitch as the little planet below.
 It was stitched in ICE from 33 photos and has a few stitching artifacts.
-This is the full resolution panorama from the original EOS M photos.
-There is a button in the viewer to remove most of the clutter, and you can see it full screen at the link above.
+This is a 2/3 resolution panorama from the original EOS M photos.
+To see it full screen click the icon in the lower right corner.

 As the haze burned off the wind was steady and exactly strong enough to keep 1000 feet of line out and let the Saturn V Rig hang calmly under the Picavet for an hour and trigger the shutter 1400 times.
 I walked to three places I thought might produce good photos and let the rig do its thing at each place for ten minutes or so.